x448/safer-golangci-lint/README.md

 # Safer GitHub Actions Workflow for golangci-lint

-This workflow downloads, verifies, and runs [golangci/golangci-lint](https://github.com/golangci/golangci-lint) in a deterministic, reviewable, and safe manner.
+This workflow downloads, verifies, and runs [golangci/golangci-lint](https://github.com/golangci/golangci-lint) in a deterministic, easy to audit, and safe manner.

 ## Why use safer-golangci-lint.yml?